Kessel scores winner as Penguins beat Senators to even series

 Compared to Saturday’s match, this one was high-spirited, faster and at times chaotic, with far more superior scoring chances.

-It was also more physical, with Senators defenceman Dion Phaneuf crushing Pittsburgh forward Bryan Rust as Rust came across the Ottawa blueline early in the opening period.
+It was also more physical, with Phaneuf crushing Pittsburgh forward Bryan Rust as Rust came across the Ottawa blueline early in the opening period.
 The clean, open-ice check left Rust scrambling just to get back to the bench.
 He immediately went to the dressing room, and his place on Crosby’s line was taken by speedy Conor Sheary.

 Another Penguin, defenceman Justin Schultz, also left the ice after a hard check against the boards from Ottawa’s Mike Hoffman.
 Neither Rust nor Schultz returned for the second period.